 Katharina Renneisen is a German visual artist who uses analogue photography as her main medium.
 She works primarily with medium and large format cameras, maintaining full control over the photographic process from the exposure to the final print.
-In addition to film-based black-and-white photography, she also explores the possibilities of historical and alternative techniques.
+In addition to film-based photography, she also explores the possibilities of historical and alternative techniques.
 So far, a particular emphasis lies on hand-colouring silver gelatin prints with oil paints.

 Thematically, Katharina Renneisen focuses on classical pictorial genres and creates images full of references to the history of art.
 Her studio practice includes mainly still lifes and nudes.
 While in her still lifes, she arranges carefully selected objects in self-built sets, her nudes either concentrate on the form of the female body itself or integrate it into more complex compositions involving furniture and textiles.
 In many of her images, a fine interplay between composition, light and shadow creates an abstract effect.
 Where hand-colouring is applied, it adds a painterly quality to the realistic precision of the photographs, which becomes particularly apparent in the depiction of the flesh.